C4 Logo Return to main site

 WHO target: No target set

-Status: Nationally, 76.5% of eligible women were up to date with recommended screening by the end of 2022.
+Status: Nationally, 74.6% of eligible females* were up to date with recommended screening by the end of 2023.
 Data were not available to report on this measure for Indigenous women.
-As expected, coverage has increased in all groups in each year since the transition to HPV screening due to the longer interval.
-The proportion of eligible people who were up to date with recommended screening at the end of 2022 exceeded 70% in all demographics for which there were data, with the exception of those aged 25-29 years (53.4%) or aged 70-74 years (66.0%), and those living in very remote areas (68.9%).
+This is the first time that trends for this indicator could be compared using a previous full 5-year period.
+The proportion of the eligible population with an HPV test in the past 5 years decreased from 76.2% at the end of 2022 to 74.6% at the end of 2023.
+The proportion of eligible people who were up to date with recommended screening at the end of 2023 exceeded 70% in most demographics for which there were data, exceptions were those aged 25-29 years (49.4%), 30-34 years (69.9%) or aged 70-74 years (64.8%), and those living in very remote areas (67.9%) and the middle SES quintile (68.1%).

 Find out more: